 Clinical Health Services Council

-The Clinical Health Services Council (CHSC) is a group within SfHP that addresses matters pertaining to the practice of health psychology, and more generally to the translation of the science of health psychology into practical applications in the field.
+The Clinical Health Services Council (CHSC) addresses matters pertaining to the practice of health psychology, and more generally to the translation of the science of health psychology into practical applications in the field.
 This involves offering opinions on a wide variety of matters pertaining to the application of behavioral health principles to the medical setting.

 Integrated Primary Care Committee